 You may wish to leave gifts to friends, charities or other family members who might not otherwise be entitled under the rules of intestacy; you can only do this by making a Will.

 By planning ahead and writing your Will you have the peace of mind knowing that, when the time comes, you will have done all you can to make life as easy as possible for those you have left behind.

 Choose how your children should be cared for and by who.

 You can also choose your most trusted people to act as your executors.
-They will carry out your wishes and make sure your estate is given out as you intended.
+They will carry out your wishes and ensure your estate is distributed according to your instructions.

-Dying without a valid Will means that your possessions will be distributed according to the laws of intestacy, which are out of date and do not take into account the modern family set up.
+Dying without a valid Will means that your possessions will be distributed according to the laws of intestacy, which are out of date and do not take into account the modern family.

 MAKING A WILL